Michael Jackson is edited into the scene where Gilda (Rita Hayworth) dances.

 When Gilda becomes Liv's roommate, she gives her name as Rita, referencing Rita Hayworth, who starred as Gilda.

 After Gilda wakes up to find Major in her bed, you can hear him mumble, "Oh Rita."
-Rita Hayworth said "They fell in love with Gilda and woke up with me."
+In which, the actress Rita Hayworth says, "They fell in love with Gilda and woke up with me."

 Clips featuring Rita Hayworth are used.